WordPress/book/Content/Part 4/27-update-notifications.md

 > One of the core design ideas for WordPress is that we don't introduce options lightly.
 The moment you think of making a feature optional you challenge the argument for introducing the feature in the beginning.

 What benefit would an opt-out button for update notifications provide to users?
 The purpose of the notifications is to help users to stay up-to-date and secure.
-Adding an option to opt-out of update notifications would only reduce the number of people who updated their sites, and increase the number of insecure instances of WordPress.
+Adding an option to opt out of update notifications would only reduce the number of people who updated their sites, and increase the number of insecure instances of WordPress.
 The benefit to adding the option didn’t outweigh the cost.

 Consequently, and despite the extensive discussion on wp-hackers, [WordPress 2.3 was launched as planned](http://wordpress.org/news/2007/09/wordpress-23/), with the following note in the announcement post: